-The government-wide financial statements (the Statement of Net Assets and the Statement of Activities) report information on all of the activities of the School.
+The government-wide financial statements (the Statement of Net Position and the Statement of Activities) report information on all of the activities of the School.
 Governmental activities are reported separately from business-type activities, which rely on fees charged to external parties as their primary revenues.
 The School has no business-type activities.

-Any internal interfund activity has been eliminated from the government-wide financial statements.
+Any internal inter-fund activity has been eliminated from the government-wide financial statements.

-The Statement of Net Assets reports the School's financial position as of the end of the fiscal year.
-In this statement, the School's net assets are reported in three categories: invested in capital assets; restricted net assets; and unrestricted net assets.
+The Statement of Net Position reports the School's financial position as of the end of the fiscal year.
+In this statement, the School's net position is reported in three categories: net investment in capital assets; restricted net position; and unrestricted net position.